10 Best HVAC

 Normally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are required.
 You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
+The best times to have an HVAC inspection are during the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Belmont, you'll probably want to choose a unit that's on the higher end of this range.
-For homes over 1,000 square feet, central air will generally be more effective for cooling than window units.
+For a house over 1,000 square feet, central air will usually be more effective than window units for cooling.

-Your HVAC company may have financing options through a third-party lender, or you may choose to obtain a loan on your own.
-It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you might choose to obtain your own loan.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: